Upcoming Ram Rebel TRX to square-off against Ford F-150 Raptor off road

 Those models—and the Ram 1500—will all eventually gain Level 2 autonomy, self-driving car tech that allows the vehicle to steer, accelerate, and brake on its own in limited situations but still requires a human driver to monitor the road.

-Additionally, Ram said that it will grow its lineup globally—but not in the U.S.—with a new mid-size pickup.
-That means that Ram won't revive its Dakota nameplate to compete in a growing segment that includes vehicles like the Toyota Tacoma, Chevrolet Colorado, and the upcoming Ford Ranger.
+Additionally, Ram said that it plans grow its lineup here with a new mid-size pickup to compete in a growing segment that includes vehicles like the Toyota Tacoma, Chevrolet Colorado, and the upcoming Ford Ranger.
+The automaker didn't reveal details about a new mid-size truck and didn't comment on if the model will revive the Dakota nameplate.

 Email This Page